Skip to main content

 Final Thoughts

 By designing, adopting, implementing, and adhering to these recommended housekeeping checklist items, those working in school science/tech ed/engineering instructional spaces (laboratories and classrooms) and related spaces (preparation rooms, storerooms, etc.) will help create a safer and healthier teaching/learning environment for students, teachers, and staff.
 Periodic inspections and regularly scheduled safety training are critical for meeting legal safety standards and better professional safety practices related to housekeeping.
-Safety needs and must be considered as Job1.
+Safety needs must be considered as Job1.

 Follow Ken Roy on X: @drroysafersci.